xcsf-dev/xcsf/python/README.md

-    'max-k': 2, # number of connections per node 'max-t': 10, # maximum number of cycles to update graphs 'n': 20, # number of nodes in the graph
+    'max-k': 2, # number of connections per node 'max-t': 10, # maximum number of cycles to update graphs 'n': 20, # number of nodes in the graph 'evolve-cycles': True, # whether to evolve the number of update cycles }
-}
 xcs.condition('dgp', args)
 ```